The Best Savings Accounts in Kentucky for 2023

 Synchrony Bank

-Synchrony Bank offers a high-yield savings account with an APY that’s many times the national average.
+Synchrony Bank offers a high-yield savings account with an APY many times the national average.

 There’s no minimum deposit to open the account, you don’t have to maintain a certain balance, and you won’t be subject to any monthly fees.

-Synchrony Bank offers credit cards as well but doesn’t offer a checking account, so you won’t be able to have your accounts at the same bank or access your money on short notice.
+Synchrony Bank also offers credit cards but doesn’t offer a checking account, so you won’t be able to have your accounts at the same bank or access your money on short notice.

 Barclays

-Barclays offers a high-yield savings account with an APY that’s considerably higher than the national average.
+Barclays offers a high-yield savings account with an APY considerably higher than the national average.

 There’s no minimum deposit required to open an account, and you won’t be subject to any monthly fees.

-Barclays also offers a savings assistant, which can help you set and reach your financial goals.
+Barclays also offers a savings assistant to help you set and reach your financial goals.

 Barclays doesn’t offer a linked checking account, so you won’t be able to store all of your financial accounts at one bank.